triton-inference-server/client/README.md

 ```

 After installing, the libraries can be found in lib/, the headers in
-include/, and the Python wheel files in python/.
-The bin/ and python/
+include/, the Python wheel files in python/, and the jar files in java/.
-directories contain the built examples that you can learn more about
+The bin/ and python/ directories contain the built examples that you can learn more about below.
-below.

 The perf_analyzer binary is built on Ubuntu 20.04 and may not run on
 other Linux distributions.
 To use the C++ libraries or perf_analyzer